GrigorasConstantin/AGE.Extensions.Logging.Http/README.md

 			"Url": "urlToLogService",
 			"CertificatePath": "pathToPrivateCertificate",
 			"CertificatePassword": "certPassword",
-			"LogFromScopeMapings": true, // if true log only properties from "ScopeMappings" if are present in logs "ScopeMappings": {
+			"UseScopeMappings": true, // if true log only properties from "ScopeMappings" if are present in logs "ScopeMappings": {
 				"Test": "test"
 			}